jonathannasci/projetoIntegrador4/mugen/readme.txt

 In Survival mode, there is an endless stream of opponents.
 The objective is to beat as many opponents as possible.
 The game is over when your team gets KOed.
 You can choose to play alone or in a team.
-Single player mode gives you highest life points and healing (when you win a round).
+Single player mode gives you highest hit points and healing (when you win a round).
 The more players you have on your team, the less damage each player can take, and the less each healing you get after each round.